zoechbauer/z-control-Backup-Scripts/examples/README.md

 ## 📁 Folder: `docs`

-Contains documentation for all backup and logging scripts:
+Contains documentation for all backup, cleanup, and logging scripts:

 - **Backup Scripts for Development Projects.md**:
   Guide for backing up entire development projects, with details on excluding unnecessary folders and automating backups.

 - **Backup Scripts for non committed files.md**:
   Guide for backing up only non-committed files and folders, with usage instructions and customization tips.

+- **Cleanup Development Projects Scripts.md**:
+  Guide for cleaning up dev project folders by deleting bulky or unnecessary directories and logging the results.

 - **Upgrade PowerShell 5 to 7.md**:
   Step-by-step instructions for upgrading from Windows PowerShell 5.1 to PowerShell 7, including integration with VS Code and scheduled tasks.